saiftynet/SCAD/Examples/Readme.md

 ### [Loft](https://github.com/saiftynet/SCAD/blob/main/Examples/loft.pl)

 An extra module Loft.pm allows the creation of lofts betweeen two faces.
-This can be used to create complex polyhgedrons, resulting in an object that renders much quicker than hull.
+This can be used to create complex polyhedrons, resulting in an object that renders much quicker than hull.

 ![image](https://github.com/saiftynet/dummyrepo/blob/main/SCAD/helix.png?raw=true)